Skip to content Exit mobile menu

 • Seek to play an active role in the wider aspects of school life

-• Engage constructively in discussions with mentors regarding progress and feedback on their performance
+• Engage constructively in discussions with mentors regarding progress and feedback on their practice

-• Plan, prepare and teach identified groups of pupils as agreed
+• Plan, prepare and teach identified groups of pupils as outlined in the Training Plan

-• Evaluate teaching, and with support make recommendations for future practice
+• Evaluate teaching and pupil progress, and with support make recommendations for future practice

 • Observe other teachers and reflect on their methodology